R-Baunvig-Aagaard/portfolio_project/README.md

 * Stored Procedure
 * Dapper ORM

-*This Version V0.1 is inspired by IAmTimCorey*
+*This Version V0.1 is inspired and guided by IAmTimCorey*